gvegayon/networks-udd2024/README.md

 - Random graphs (dynamic).

-- Co-evolution of networks and behavior.
+- Coevolution of networks and behavior.

 - Advanced topics (sampling and conditional models).